yury-lysogorskiy/lammps/doc/src/fix_ave_moments.rst

 The previous results can be accessed as values in a global array output by this fix.
 Each column of the array is the vector output of the N-th preceding Nfreq timestep.
-For example, the most recent result of the third input value would be accessed as "f_name[3][1]", "f_name[3][4]" is the 4th most recent and so on.
+For example, assuming a single moment is calculated, the most recent result corresponding to the third input value would be accessed as "f_name[3][1]", "f_name[3][4]" is the 4th most recent and so on.
 The current vector output is always the first column of the array, corresponding to the most recent result.

 To illustrate the utility of keeping output history, consider using this fix in conjunction with :doc:`fix halt <fix_halt>` to stop a run